 The Difference Between a PA and an Executive Assistant

 When trying to assess our recruitment needs, or indeed plan our own career paths, the distinctions between specific job titles can get a tad confusing.
-In the case of a Personal Assistant or an Executive Assistant, the roles very quite broadly in their scope depending on the company or individual that the roles serve, and exhibit a great deal of overlap.
+In the case of a Personal Assistant or an Executive Assistant, the roles vary quite broadly in their scope depending on the company or individual that the roles serve, and exhibit a great deal of overlap.
 Despite the variation seen in these positions, there are several specific distinctions that we can examine to help you ensure that you recruit exactly the right candidate for your professional needs, or are aiming for the perfect spot as you plan your career progression.

 The Balance Of Skills

 The markers of the difference between the roles of a PA and EA can be observed in the emphasis placed on areas of their skill set, although we can also trace the difference in the patterns of what type of professional might hire a PA or EA respectively.

 The role of a PA generally places emphasis on organisational and administrative skills.
 Their role could act in support of a variety of people, from business professionals to media personalities or private households.
 The PA will act to lift menial tasks from the shoulders of their employers, allowing them to focus more on their goal-oriented endeavours.
 These duties will include things like keeping track of scheduling, confirming appointments, booking travel and accommodation, and fielding communication on their employer’s behalf.
 They may well correspond with associates, maintain financial records and perform filing duties.
 A PA’s skill set will draw focus on attributes such as attention to detail, computer literacy, professional manner and exemplary organisation, and while they would certainly be expected to be pro-active in their role, the position can be defined as a more reactive role as they carry out tasks as steered by their employer’s day-to-day needs.